 The U.S. Department of Homeland Security, through the United States Coast Guard, provides icebreaker services, reimbursed by NSF.
 These services include:

-- Breaking a channel through the fast ice of McMurdo Sound in advance of the annual fuel and resupply ships - Escorting supply ships into and out of McMurdo Station - Refueling Marble Point - Providing other assistance, as required
+- Breaking a channel through the sea ice of McMurdo Sound and escorting supply ships into and out of McMurdo Station. - Providing other assistance, as required.

 U.S. Department of the Interior